 Nuart Aberdeen: School Pupil Submissions

 Through the education pack, pupils were invited to submit an illustrated poem or piece of writing for inclusion in the Nuart Aberdeen 2026 festival.
-Artworks submitted are now displayed across multiple locations in Aberdeen City Centre and show, quite literally, that ‘poetry is in the streets’ of Aberdeen!
+Artworks submitted were displayed across multiple locations in Aberdeen City Centre and show, quite literally, that ‘poetry is in the streets’ of Aberdeen!
+You can still find the children's artworks on display at Aberdeen Train Station.

 Chalk Don't Chalk - in the playground!

 Pupils were also tasked to work together as a school to design and create a vibrant 3m x 3m chalk display in their school grounds.
 Using words inspired by their community we were delighted to see the children in action along with their finished pieces.
-A display showing the children's creations can be found in the arches at Union Terrace Gardens, and you can also find pictures from the project on the 'Views of Aberdeen’ digital screen in Gallery 15 at Aberdeen Art Gallery.
+Displays of the children's creations were placed in the arches at Union Terrace Gardens and and on the 'Views of Aberdeen’ digital screen at Aberdeen Art Gallery during the Nuart Aberdeen Festival.

 Chalk Don't Chalk